-Evangelical Writer Who Influenced Purity Culture, Announces Separation From Wife
+Evangelical Writer Who Influenced Purity Culture Announces Separation From Wife

 You know, there's a little bit of gloating of course because the Internet is what it is.
 But I've seen mostly sadness.
 You know, for one because it's the breakup of a family.
 For some people it is disillusioning and for other people it confirms that this legalistic approach to sexuality is not a guarantee.
 There really is no magic formula for marriage.

-Harris's writings and ideas had such an impact on evangelical youth groups and young evangelicals, for many years.
+Harris' writings and ideas had such an impact on evangelical youth groups and young evangelicals, for many years.
 Do you think this news will have much of an impact in how churches and how his audience talks about these issues of sex or dating and relationships?

 I think churches have been grappling with this for some time now.
 It's not so much that mainstream evangelicalism has changed its sexual ethics or changed the big idea.
 But I think that this is just another cause to realize that making premarital sex and abstinence such a major theme of youth culture and youth group culture, specifically, just does not necessarily lead to healthy marriages.
 It just takes a much more robust and complex sexual ethic and way of talking about sex.
 I think this is a reminder of a conversation that's been going on for, you know, at least a decade or so.